thisisashwinraj/Jovian-Govt-Policy-Enquiry-Chatbot/README.md

 # SubDirectories and Deployment Platforms

 ### Files and Folders
-**Intents:** This folder contains over 100+ intents that are used to categorize user intentions for each conversation turns.
+**Intents:** This folder contains over 100+ intents that are used to categorize user intentions, for each conversation turns.
 <br>**Entities:** This subdirectory contains entities that are used to identify & extract specific data from end-user expressions.
 <br>**agent.json** & **package.json** are inline editor file, & are not overwritten when importing/restoring the dialogflow agent